top of page

 This sweet, crisp apple leads with a hint of honey and has created a buzz in the last decade - making for a deliciously fresh, pressed cider.
 Our Honeycrisp apple cider is made in Michigan from a blend of Michigan apples.
 Our Honeycrisp cider is pasteurized, extending the life, quality, and safety of our product.
 The product should be used within 30 days of purchase.

-All of The Apple Truck apples are grown and packed with care and skill by small family orchards in Michigan.
-Michigan's climate is ideal for apple harvesting due to its nutrient-rich soil and proximity to the freshwater Great Lakes.
-As a result, the quality fruit produced in Michigan guarantees a spectacular experience with every bite.
-Our apples are perfectly crisp and firm every time!
-Most grocery store apples you are eating today were likely either picked last season or are imported.
-This means there has been a long journey from the farm to the shelf to your table.
 The Apple Truck brings apples to you only a few days after they have been picked from the tree.
 That means crisper and tastier apples for you!
 Additionally, our partner farms do not have to store apples over the winter, which is a step in the right direction for a smarter, more sustainable food chain.

 No, we do not wax our apples.